Bobingstern/MicroFlow/README.md

 # Usage

 ### Installation
-Currently, this library is not available on the Arduino library manager so go ahead and download the latest release at: https://github.com/Bobingstern/MicroFlow/releases and at it to your sketch folder
+This library is available on the Arduino library manager, just look up "MicroFlow" and install the latest version.
+If you don't want to do that then go ahead and download the latest release at: https://github.com/Bobingstern/MicroFlow/releases and at it to your libraries folder

 ### Training
 Train the model using tensorflow on whatever system you like.
 You can refer to the training examples for sin and XOR [here](https://github.com/Bobingstern/MicroFlow/blob/main/examples/Arduino_MicroFlow.ipynb)